XML / EDI Basics

 Validation result either states that XML document is valid (conforms to schema) or lists errors found.
 Each error contains a line reference and an error message.

 Schema errors are technical in nature.
 An error just indicates that a certain element (tag) should not be present in a certain location or a certain element contains an invalid value.
 In order to fix a bug, one should be capable for reading schema definitions (sometimes good documentation might be enough).
 Thus XML validation requires good technical knowledge from a tester.
 Domain experts might find it difficult to solve these errors by themselves.

 Limitations of schema validation

-XML validation is limited to find only structural issues from the XML documents.
-XML validation cannot find content errors or errors related to the conditional requirements, sum checks, or other integrity constraints.
-Complete XML validation therefore requires a rule-based validation in addition to the basic XML validation in order to cover the technical and business rules.
-Truugo provides test profile concept which makes it possible to perform both XML validation and the rule-based validation at once.
+Schema validation detects mostly structural issues from the XML documents.
+XML validation doesn't find most content errors or errors related to the conditional requirements, sum checks, or other integrity constraints.
+Complete XML validation therefore requires use of rule-based validation, in addition to basic XML validation, to cover all technical and business rules.
+Truugo provides test profile concept which makes it effortless to perform both schema validation and the rule-based validation at once.

 XML validation is performed using specific XML editors.